 This course is on WebCT (https://webctweb.ucsd.edu) and should automatically appear on your WebCT account as soon as you register for the class.
-We will use WebCT to post announcements, information on experiments, exams, schedules, readings and practice material, experimental data, report guidelines, etc. We strongly encourage you to use the discussion board to post questions or answers to questions and to use it as a forum for exploring the material.
-The TAs will check the discussion board Tues-Fri and answer any questions but you may feel free to respond as well.
+We will use WebCT to post announcements, information on experiments, exams, schedules, readings and practice material, experimental data, report guidelines, etc. We strongly encourage you to use the Discussion board to post questions or answers to questions and to use it as a forum for exploring the material.
+The TAs and I will routinely check this website and answer any questions but feel free to respond as well.
 Please check the site regularly and update yourself on the information provided.